Who are we?

 Our first Impact Journalism Day took place on June 22nd 2013 when Sparknews gathered 22 leading newspapers worldwide to collaborate on solution-based reporting and had each of them publish a supplement about solutions to contemporary issues.

-The 2nd 'Impact Journalism Day' edition will take place in June 2014.
+The 2nd 'Impact Journalism Day' edition will take place on September 20th 2014.

 - Sharing of “best practices”